 by Matt Slick

-I have arrange the Scripture on the right with the analysis of the verses on the left.
+I have arranged the Scripture on the right with the analysis of the verses on the left.

 |No definitive declaration of when the stone was rolled away in relation to the arrival of the women.
 It just says that the stone was rolled away.
 But the implication is that the stone was moved prior to their arrival since it says an "earthquake had occurred" (v.
 2) which is past tense.||Matthew 28:1–2, "Now after the Sabbath, as it began to dawn toward the first day of the week, Mary Magdalene and the other Mary came to look at the grave.
 2 And behold, a severe earthquake had occurred, for an angel of the Lord descended from heaven and came and rolled away the stone and sat upon it."|